iananicro/The-Digits-of-Pi/README.md

 More serious development began around 7 May 2024, and over the course of approximately 20 - 25 hours, I developed the first version of the website that I am content with.

+I am not sure whether or not I actually want to host the website right now, so I'm uploading it to GitHub because I like when software is open source and you can look in to it, plus I'm proud of it and would like to show it off.

 Future Features
 ---------------
 As it is, this site is just designed for fun and nothing serious, outside of a small website to refine some skills.
 If I do decide to continue developing this website, however, I do have some features that I would like to implement, such as...